fastify/one-line-logger/README.md

 ## Custom level colors

-Custom levels colors could be used by passing it into logger opts.
+Custom level colors can be used by passing it into logger opts.
 They can also overwrite the default level's colors.
 Check all the supported colors [here](https://github.com/jorgebucaran/colorette?tab=readme-ov-file#supported-colors).

 ```js
 const server = fastify({